Kindly note that we filter out plugins that:

 Node-sass will throw an error if the @import 'variables'; syntax is used.
 As a workaround, use an explicit filename, like: @import 'variables.scss';

 This is currently on the roadmap for node-sass 4.0.
 See this issue for more detail.

 We love PRs!
 Check out the contributing guidelines.
 If you want to contribute, but you are not sure where to start - look for issues labeled help wanted.

 Please, use github issues strictly for reporting bugs or requesting features.
-For general questions and support, check out the NativeScript community forum or ask our experts in NativeScript community Slack channel.
+For general questions and support, check out Stack Overflow or ask our experts in NativeScript community Slack channel.

 Popularity metric based on: